AISoc-UNSW/Ai-Society-2025-Website/README.md

 and then search for "Python: Select Interpreter" and select the one in the venv folder.

-Also, in .vscode/settings.json, add the following to format the code on save:
+Also, to format the code on save, install the **Black formatter**.
+Once installed, you can configure your settings in .vscode/settings.json as follows:

 ```json
 {